YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 `public void viewShoppingCart(SortBy sortMethod);`

 Display the purchased products in the `shoppingCart` of this customer.
 The order of displaying is specified by `sortMethod`.
 Below we provide an Enum `SortBy`, which says that sorting could be performed by the `PurchaseTime`,  `Rating`, or the `Price` of products.
-You can add methods to `SortBy` if necessary, but remember never change the constant values that we have specified.

 ```Java
 public enum SortBy {